-It is obvious, that these limitations to human cognition are impossible to eradicate.
-It may be argued that they are not only a limitation to eliciting optimal requirements, but the very purpose of the entire Requirements Management discipline.
+It is evident that these limitations of human cognition are impossible to eradicate.
+It may be argued that they are limitations not only in eliciting optimal requirements, but in the very purpose of the entire Requirements Management discipline.
 Without these limitations, requirements elicitation would merely be a minor step in the project management process.
-So why is bounded rationality still important, when elaborating on the limits of Requirements Management?
+So why is bounded rationality still important when elaborating on the limitations of Requirements Management?

 The problem can be identified in the way requirements are treated, once elicited and approved.
 Traditional Requirements Management regards requirements as decisions made by the client.
 Based on the concept of bounded rationality, we can very well question this assumption.
-Oftentimes, requirements are not the result of well thought out rational considerations based on complete information under the consideration of all related consequences – instead they may very well be the product of obscure cognitive processes.
+Requirements are often not the result of well - thought - out, rational considerations based on complete information under the consideration of all related consequences - instead, they may very well be the product of obscure cognitive processes.

-In the following we will integrate this thought into considerations on another limit of Requirements Management, that focuses on the role of the contractor.
+In the following, we will integrate this thought into consideration of another limit of Requirements Management that focuses on the role of the contractor.

 6.3.2 The Principal-Agent Problem in Requirements Management

-We have now identified the first major limitation to the fundamental idea of Requirements Management: Requirements provided by the client are not necessarily reliable while the contractor treats them as if they were.
-This condition is much less of a problem, when we follow the assumption of traditional Requirements Management, that both, client and contractor unequivocally working towards the best possible solution for the client.
+We have now identified the first major limitation to the fundamental idea of Requirements Management - the requirements provided by the client are not necessarily reliable while the contractor treats them as if they were.
+This condition is much less of a problem when we follow the assumption of traditional Requirements Management in which both client and contractor unequivocally work toward the best possible solution for the client.

-As the principal-agent concept (and more than enough practical experience) suggests, this may not always be the case.
-As opposed to Requirements Management’s implication, the principal-agent concept presumes, that the interests of the contractor and client are not perfectly aligned towards the optimal solution – and instead believes that both parties want to maximize their benefits in the course of the project (Kleine, 2013).
+As the principal - agent concept (and more than enough practical experience) suggests, this may not always be the case.
+As opposed to Requirements Management’s implication, the principal - agent concept presumes that the interests of the contractor and client are not perfectly aligned toward reaching the optimal solution, and instead views both parties as wanting to maximize their benefits in the course of the project (Kleine, 2013).

 6.3.2.1 Roles

-The concept analyzes the relationship of a principal and an agent in any given business transaction.
-So in order to apply this to the limits of Requirements Management, we need to clarify the roles in this line of arguments.
+The concept analyzes the relationship between a principal and an agent in any given business transaction.
+To apply this to the limits of Requirements Management, we need to clarify the roles in this line of argument.

-The Principal: The principal is a client, who requests the design, development and implementation of a system for a monetary compensation (Kleine, 2013).
-Inspired by the fundamental assumptions of Requirements Management, he does so in the expectation that the services will be performed in his best interest and accepts the dependence on the agent to complete the project.
-Due to the information asymmetry between principal and agent, the principal is unable to influence or even witness the agent's commitment or attributes, and hence has an information disadvantage (Kleine, 2013).
+The Principal: The principal is a client who requests the design, development, and implementation of a system for monetary compensation (Kleine, 2013).
+Inspired by the fundamental assumptions of Requirements Management, the principal does so with the expectation that the services will be performed in his best interest and accepts the dependence on the agent to complete the project.
+Due to the information asymmetry between the principal and agent, the principal is unable to influence or even witness the agent's commitment or attributes and, hence, has an information disadvantage (Kleine, 2013).

-The agent: The agent is the contractor that is commissioned with designing, developing and/or implementing the requested system by the principal and receives the compensation in exchange for his services.
-Compared to the principal, the agent is usually more skilled and has a greater competency base upon which he can build all further project activities.
-The basic argument of the principal - agent concept is, that the contractor's need to maximize his own benefit creates strong incentives to exploit this information advantage to the disadvantage of the client, whenever given the chance to do so (Kleine, 2013).
+The Agent: The agent is the contractor commissioned with designing, developing, and/or implementing the requested system by the principal and receives compensation in exchange for his services.
+Compared to the principal, the agent is usually more skilled and has a greater competency base upon which to build all further project activities.
+The basic argument of the principal - agent concept is that the contractor's need to maximize his own benefit creates strong incentives to exploit this information advantage to the disadvantage of the client, whenever given a chance to do so (Kleine, 2013).

-2. Principal agent problem
+2. Principal - agent problem